 - How many years you participated in the workforce before becoming disabled

 - The nature and severity of the medical condition that causes you to be disabled

 - Whether you have any dependents

-- Whether you are able to complete any type of work to earn an income
+- Whether you can complete any type of work to earn an income

 - Your education and work history

-Your ability (or inability) to provide thorough documentation about the nature of your medical condition and the date of the condition’s onset may be important in determining your eligibility for benefits through SSDI and SSI.
+Your ability (or inability) to provide thorough documentation about the nature of your medical condition and the date of the condition’s onset is essential in determining your eligibility for benefits through SSDI and SSI.

-Call Our Team at Farmer & Morris Law, PLLC Today
+Call Farmer & Morris Law, PLLC, Today for Disability Benefits Help

-SSDI or SSI benefits may be very important to you and your family.
+SSDI or SSI benefits may be vital to you and your family.
 We pride ourselves on helping those in need.
-We will assist you in the benefits application process, if you wish us to do so.
-Remember that there are no conditions that automatically qualify you for disability benefits.
+We will assist you in the benefits application process if you wish us to do so.
+Remember, no conditions in and of themselves automatically qualify you for disability benefits.

 Call our team at Farmer & Morris Law, PLLC, today at (828) 286-3866 to learn more about how we may be able to assist you as you pursue disability benefits.